 Environmental preparations are becoming increasingly sophisticated.
 Remember that most products are only effective against the adult flea.
 Your veterinarian can provide you with flea products that contain Insect Growth Regulators (IGR) that will help destroy the flea eggs and larvae.
 Before applying any environmental product, we recommend vacuuming your carpet to stimulate the pre-adult fleas to emerge from their protective cocoons.
 Be sure to discard the vacuum cleaner bag after use.

 My dog lives most of his life outside.
 What should I do?

 Concentrate on dark, shaded areas.
-Spray a product containing an IGR and repeat every 14-21 days for three to five applications.
-The newer topical and oral flea preventives will greatly assist you in solving your flea problem.
+Spray a product containing an IGR and repeat every 14 to 21 days for three to five applications.
+Newer topical and oral flea preventives will greatly assist you in solving your flea problem.
 With persistence and patience, you and your pet will be flea-free in no time!

 What are ticks?

 Although ticks are commonly thought of as insects, they are actually arachnids similar to scorpions, spiders and mites.
 All ticks have four pairs of legs as adults and have no antennae.
 Adult insects by comparison have three pairs of legs and one pair of antennae.
-Ticks are among the most efficient carriers of disease because they attach firmly when sucking blood, feed slowly and may go unnoticed for a considerable time while feeding.
-Ticks take several days to complete feeding
+Ticks are among the most efficient carriers of disease because they attach firmly when sucking blood, feed slowly and may go unnoticed for a considerable amount of time while feeding.
+Ticks can take several days to complete feeding.

 How can my dog pick up ticks?